HealthWave/tin-can/README.md

 # tin-can

-tin-can is a gem used to facilitate pubsub using redis on multiple servers that share the same redis host.
+tin-can allows you to do pub/sub between apps using redis.

 ## Installation